This article is about discerning why you have spiritual pain and how to find the path to spiritual healing instead.

 Is this spirituality?
 Is this spiritual healing?

-My personal understanding of spirituality is quite different than what I describe above.
+My personal understanding of spirituality is quite different from what I describe above.
 I don’t believe that I was truly taught what is spirituality as a child growing up in a Christian church.
 That is the main reason I chose to leave the traditional organization of the church behind as an adult.
 The church provided a community and a form of connection to God, but it was insufficient.

 Spirituality is connectedness.
 That simple.
 Period.
 It’s all about connection.